httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    3. If input_string is empty, return members.
    4. Consume the first character of input_string; if it is not ",", fail parsing.
    5. Discard any leading OWS characters from input_string.
-   6. If input_string is empty, there is a trailing comma; fail parsing.
+   6. If input_string is empty or the first character of input_string is ",", fail parsing.
 3. No structured data has been found; return members (which is empty).